Wedding Photography at Cardiff City Hall – The Historic Register Office in Wales’ Capital City

 City Hall: A Beautiful Venue for Your Wedding

-Cardiff City Hall is a beautiful venue with lots of significance for marriages having been a permanent fixture of the city since 1806.
+Cardiff City Hall is a beautiful venue with lots of significance for marriages, having been a permanent fixture of the city since 1806.

 Its beautiful interior lends itself to your ceremony and leads to beautiful memories of your big day captured forever.
-The lush exterior is a great location for attractive wedding photography portraits.
+In addition, the lush exterior is an excellent location for attractive wedding photography portraits.

 Ready to Book Your Wedding Photographer at Cardiff City Hall?

 An usher shows the wedding guests into the waiting room (labelled 103), which adjoins St David’s Room upon arrival.